 We recruited a total of 1000 US American students through Prolific who completed the study online using Qualtrics (Mage = 49.3, SD = 29.3; 253 males, 229 females; 255 other; 263 did not disclose).
 We summarized a comparison of the target article sample and the replication samples in Table 2.

+We targeted US American students using Prolific’s filters.
+We restricted the location to the US using “standard sample”, we set it to “Nationality: United States”, “Country of birth: United States”, “Student status: Yes”, “Minimum Approval Rate: 90, Maximum Approval Rate: 100”, “Minimum Submissions: 50, Maximum Submissions: 100000”

+[We will first pretest the survey duration and technical feedback with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed, the data of the 30 participants will not analyzed other than to assess survey completion duration, feedback regarding possible technical issues and payment, and needed pay adjustments.
+Unless in the case of serious technical issues that affect data quality and require survey modification, these participants will be included in the overall analyses. ]

-Table 2 Difference and similarities between the original study and replication
+Table 2 Difference and similarities between the target article and replication